ishikasaxena/page-rank/README.md

 # page-rank
 A Python implementation of the Page Rank algorithm with Markov Chains

-## Web Graph from Test Case 1 from pageRank.py

 ## Key Terms
 #### Directed Graph </br>
 A directed graph is a collection of nodes and edges (the edges are the connections between the nodes, or objects).
 A web graph is a specific type of directed graph, in which the nodes are web pages and the edges are the hyperlinks between/on pages (ex: a hyperlink on an HTML web page represents this page linking to some other external page).